fredriko/nlp-data-readiness/docs/questions-for-guidance.md

 The legal aspects of using the data depend on many things.
 As such, the legalities should be considered a primary citizen of the Data Readiness Level assessment with respect to your particular challenge.
 Make sure you involve the appropriate legal competence early on in your project.
-Matters regarding, e.g., personal identifiable information, and GDRP have to be handled correctly.
+Matters regarding, e.g., personal identifiable information, and GDPR have to be handled correctly.
 Failing to do so may result in a project failure, even though all technical aspects of the project are perfectly sound.